-- Considering the appropriateness of the assumptions used in the directors' going concern assessment in the context of the applicable financial reporting framework and whether these assumptions were consistent with the business activities of the Group and Bank including the review of the approved financial forecast and by evaluating whether historical results indicate that the Group and Bank were able to meet its strategic and financial objectives; - Reviewing the financial position of the Group and Bank for solvency from a funding and liquidity perspective by considering cash flow position, capital adequacy and liquidity ratios, obtaining an understanding of contractual arrangements and reviewing agreements in relation to funding arrangements; - Making enquiries with management and reviewing board minutes and other available written communication to understand the future plans and to identify potential contradictory information; - Reviewing subsequent events that may warrant a significant uncertainty regarding the going concern assumption; and - Assessing the adequacy of the disclosures made in the financial statements with respect to the going concern assertion.
+- Considering the appropriateness of the assumptions used in the going concern assessment in the context of the applicable financial reporting framework, and whether these assumptions are consistent with our understanding of the business activities of the Group and Bank and general economic environment; - Reviewing the financial projections financial position of the Group and Bank for solvency from a funding and liquidity perspective by considering cash flow position, capital adequacy and liquidity ratios, obtaining an understanding of contractual arrangements and reviewing agreements in relation to funding arrangements; - Making enquiries with management and those charged with governance, and reviewing board minutes and other available written communication to understand the future plans and to identify potential contradictory information; - Considered any potential risk indicators together with our knowledge of the entity and discussions with management and those charged with governance; - Reviewing subsequent events that may warrant a material uncertainty regarding the going concern assumption; and - Assessing the adequacy of the disclosures made in the financial statements with respect to the going concern assertion.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Group or Bank's ability to continue as a going concern for a period of at least twelve months from the date when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Group's or Bank's ability to continue as a going concern for a period of at least twelve months from the date when the financial statements are authorised for issue.